 Provide all of the above documentation, as well as 30 days’ worth of recent paystubs and all W2 forms from the two most recent years, and any additional required documents to Reliant.

 6. Reliant applies on your behalf

-Once Reliant receives all of the above documentation, and once the funds become available in May 2021, Reliant will apply for the grant on your behalf.
+Once Reliant receives all of the above documentation, Reliant will apply for the grant on your behalf.

 In order to qualify, anyone who will be listed on the mortgage must be a first-time homebuyer (someone who has not owned a home within the last three years).